ScriptsfromZee/QA360/README.md

 # QA360
 An interactive demo site for software testers featuring real-world challenges like dynamic elements, hidden layers, delays and tricky clicks.
 Perfect for beginners to practice and build automated or manual test cases in a safe, hands-on environment.

 # QA 360 a.k.a.
-QA Practice Playground
+QA Playground

-Welcome to the QA Practice Playground: a hands-on, interactive demo site created specifically for software testers.
+Welcome to the QA Playground: a hands-on, interactive demo site created specifically for software testers.
 This project offers a collection of real-world testing challenges and scenarios that QA engineers may encounter in web applications.

 ## Features & Descriptions